Jim Thome: Personal life

 Thome and his wife, Andrea, have two children, Lila Grace and Landon.
 He has also established funds to put his 10 nieces and nephews through college.
 During the offseason he lives in Burr Ridge, Illinois.
 ESPN's SportsCenter reported that shortly after his nephew, Brandon, was paralyzed in an accident, he asked Thome to hit a home run for him; Thome obliged, hitting two in the subsequent game.
 Thome is also a philanthropist and provided help to the communities surrounding the teams for which he played.
 In recognition of his community involvement, he was given the Marvin Miller Man of the Year Award in 2001 and 2004, and the Lou Gehrig Memorial Award in 2004.
 In 2013, after the November 17, 2013, tornado outbreak struck Washington, Illinois, just 15 mi from his hometown, he and his wife pledged to donate $100,000 to relief efforts.
 Among the philanthropic endeavors Thome and his wife heavily support are Children's Home + Aid, which strives to help underprivileged children predominantly with finding care (e.g., foster care, adoption, etc.), and an annual benefit to raise money for the Children's Hospital of Illinois, continuing a tradition his mother started years ago.
 Moreover, the Thomes try "to stay connected with at least one or two organizations in each of the cities" that Thome has played.

 In 2019, a renovated youth baseball field in Cleveland was named the 'Jim Thome All-Star Complex' in his honor.

+In the 2026 MLB Draft, his son Landon was drafted 34th overall by the Chicago White Sox.